Alien (law): Australia

 In Australia, citizenship is defined in the Australian nationality law.
 Non-citizens in Australia are permanent residents, temporary residents, or "unlawful non-citizens".
 Most non-citizens (including those who lack citizenship documents) traveling to Australia must obtain a visa prior to travel.
 The only exceptions to the rule are holders of New Zealand passports and citizenship, who may apply for a visa on arrival according to the Trans-Tasman Travel Arrangement.

 In 2020, in Love v Commonwealth, the High Court of Australia ruled that Aboriginal Australians (as defined in Mabo v Queensland (No 2)) cannot be considered aliens under the Constitution of Australia, regardless of whether they were born in Australia or hold Australian citizenship.

 Canada

-In Canada, the term "alien" is not used in federal statutes.
-Instead, the term "foreign national" serves as its equivalent and is found in legal documents.
-The Immigration and Refugee Protection Act defines "foreign national" as "a person who is not a Canadian citizen or a permanent resident, and includes a stateless person."
+In Canada, the Immigration and Refugee Protection Act defines a foreign national as "a person who is not a Canadian citizen or a permanent resident, and includes a stateless person."
+The term "alien" is not used in federal statutes.